 10) Basshunter - Jingle Bells

-There were several contenders for the final slot and then I heard Basshunter’s rendition of the classic Jingle Bells.
-Yes it is a dance version, which begs the question what kind of freak listens to Jingle Bells and says ‘I would enjoy this more if it had a better Baseline?’
-What’s next make Santa more sexy and modern?
-Or maybe change the nativity story so it’s set on some chavy estate to make the tale more accessible?
-At least Jingle Bells is a traditional Christmas song which is more then what I can say for the others.
-I have nothing else to remark about, it’s a dance version of Jingle Bells I think that speaks volumes without me having to spit all over it like a special child.
+There were several contenders for the final slot, and then I heard Basshunter’s rendition of the immortal 'Jingle Bells'.
+Yes, a dance version.
+Which, of course, begs the question of what kind of freak listens to Jingle Bells and thinks to themselves: ‘I would enjoy this more if it had a better bassline?’
+What’s next, make Santa more sexy and modern?
+Or maybe change the nativity story so it’s set on some chavy council estate to make the tale more accessible?
+At least Jingle Bells is a traditional Christmas song, which is more then what I can say for the others.
+I have nothing else to remark about, it’s a dance version of Jingle Bells and I think that speaks volumes without me having to spit all over it like a special child.

 This concludes my round up of the ten worst Christmas songs of all time.
 There are of course many more songs which are so awful you want to burst your own ear drum with a pen, but these are just a few that stood out.
 Feel free to comment and leave your own, and Merry Xmas from Iron Criterion.
 There I said it, and now I feel all dirty.